All full time students are required to have health insurance.

 Students who failed to complete the waiver by the deadline will be charged for the Buffalo State Insurance Plan.
 There are no extensions to this deadline.

 Students who have previously waived and have lost their insurance are responsible to request to be enrolled per Buffalo State Mandated Insurance Policy.
 Students are required to complete the online waiver EACH academic year.

 Students who waived the Buffalo State Health Insurance are eligible to use the services provided at the Weigel Wellness Center.
 Weigel Wellness Center is funded by the Student Health Fee, which is separate from the SUNY Buffalo State Health Insurance Plan.

 For additional questions, call Weigel at 716-878-6711.

-Part-time students must request enrollment by contacting Weigel Health Center during Open Enrollment.
+Part-time students must request enrollment by contacting Weigel Wellness Center during Open Enrollment.
 For Fall, open enrollment ends September 30th.
 For Spring/Summer, Open Enrollment applies to new students only and ends February 24.
 The premium for part time students is the same as full time students.
 Part time student who lose their private insurance are eligible to enroll in the insurance through the School within 30 days of the loss of coverage with proof of health insurance termination.